 Doctoral programs of courses total at least 90 hours of graduate credit; these consist of at least 60 hours of graduate coursework and up to 30 hours of dissertation or other political science research credit.
 The PhD program in political science requires students to offer two political science fields.
 Students take at least five courses in their first field and four in their second field.
 Students can opt to take two fields plus either a third minor field or an interdisciplinary field of study; if they do not take a third field or area of study, students normally take three courses outside their first and second fields.
 Applicants with a prior master's degree from an accredited university may transfer credit for up to 30 hours towards their NIU program of courses.

 While some PhD students work full-time in public-service jobs (current students include a city manager, a city planner, municipal attorney, a National Transportation Safety Board (NTSB) senior investigator, and a police lieutenant) and take classes as part-time students; other PhD students are full-time graduate students.
 Most full-time PhD students also serve as graduate assistants.
 Some work as teaching assistants in the Department of Political Science; TA work (20 hours/week) includes a variety of duties, such as assistance in computer labs, discussion leader in large undergraduate American government courses, to (for senior PhD students) teaching independent sections of upper-division undergraduate courses.
 Such teaching experience constitutes crucial experience, preparing the doctoral student for a university teaching career.
 The current TA stipend in the department is $1,314/month, and includes a full tuition scholarship.
-Many other doctoral students have worked as research assistants, particularly at NIU's Social Science Research Institute.
-This kind of experience can also be an excellent introduction to organized research for the student's scholarly career.
-The stipend for research assistantships at SSRI are typically higher than in the department, and also carry a full tuition scholarship.

 The key to planning the student's individual program is to work with a good advisory committee, which can help the student move from the introductory survey courses to more advanced doctoral work in an efficient manner (particularly regarding effective use of transfer master's credit).
 For example, the committee might recommend the following program for a student beginning the doctoral program with a prior NIU MPA degree and an interest in environmental and land use policy ("*" denotes courses from the MPA degree program):